Green Initiatives for Sustainable Facility Management

 Water is a valuable resource, and facilities management is essential to preserving it.
 These are a few important tactics:

-Water-Efficient Landscaping: Make use of drought-resistant plants to save huge amount of water and also add to greenery in the facility.
+Water-Efficient Landscaping: Make use of drought-resistant plants to save huge amounts of water and also add to greenery in the facility.

 Leak Detection and Repair: Quickly locate and fix leaky faucets, pipes, and toilets to prevent water waste.